 - Take surveys

-Last, but not least, Gen Z appreciate open communication, so make sure you ask for their opinions on improving your existing plans.
+Last, but not least, Gen Z appreciate open communication, so make sure you ask for their opinions on improving your existing plans, and the overall benefits outlook.